corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 When date strings are required, they are always in YYYY-MM-DD format.
 If the date does not parse correctly, an exception is thrown.

-When the metering collector is run from the shell, the data is output to the terminal in JSON format.
+When the Metering Collection Tool is run from the shell, the data is output to the terminal in JSON format.

 #### Examples